AlexsLemonade/OpenScPCA-analysis/.github/PULL_REQUEST_TEMPLATE.md

 _Hi there, thanks for your contribution!_
 _Please fill out this template to help us review your code._

-_Remember, the more context you provide, the faster review will go._
+_Remember, the more context you provide, the faster the review will go!_
 _For more information about filling out this template, please see the [OpenScPCA documentation on filing pull requests](STUB_LINK docs on PRs)._

 _Before filing the pull request, you can also feel free to delete the italicized instruction lines in this template._